MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 # [Python](#tab/python)

 Microsoft Teams currently differs slightly in the way auth is integrated with the bot.
-Please, refer to [Teams documentation](/microsoftteams/platform/bots/how-to/create-a-bot-for-teams) on authentication.
+For more information, see the [Teams documentation](/microsoftteams/platform/bots/how-to/create-a-bot-for-teams) on authentication.

 ---

-Finally, make sure to add an appropriate `TeamsActivityHandler` file (`TeamsActivityHandler.cs` for C# bots and `teamsActivityHandler.js` for Javascript bots) at the topmost level in your bot's folder.
+Finally, make sure to add an appropriate `TeamsActivityHandler` file (`TeamsActivityHandler.cs` for C# bots and `teamsActivityHandler.js` for JavaScript bots) at the topmost level in your bot's folder.

 The `TeamsActivityHandler` also sends *message reaction* activities.
 A message reaction activity references the original activity using the *reply to ID* field.
 This activity should also be visible through the [Activity Feed][teams-activity-feed] in Microsoft Teams.